zhoulinhua0-star/BMICalculator/README.md

 - `BMICalculator/web/index.html`

 You can zip the `web/` folder and share it—any random computer can open `index.html` and use the calculator.
+Or you could directly open this via terminal.

 ### Run (Web)